Springfield, MO

 Gary Bedell’s horror-themed illustrative work for an undisclosed client.
 (Illustration: Gary Bedell)

-Published on the Springfield Daily Citizen:
+Published by the Springfield Daily Citizen: February 26, 2022